helenphillips/GroundsRenovation/README.md

 ## Details
 ===========
-### MetaAnalysis/Scripts folder
+### R/

-This folder contains all scripts related to the meta-analysis.
+This folder contains all functions related to all the analysis.
+Loaded within individual scripts.

+### analysis/
+Scripts for the main analysis.

-#### 02_main.R
+#### MetaAnalysis.R
 Main analysis script for the meta-analysis. *Should* be able to be re-run if entire repository has been downloaded and working directory has been set.

-#### 03_PlantsDatabase.R
+#### SpeciesSimilarity.R
-Not nessecary to re-run for re-analysis.
-Output has already been added to the main dataset.
-This scripts uses the data from the Wildlife Garden's database (available elsewhere), to find relevant data from each habitat area to calculate the species richness.
-Output is saved as a .csv file, and has already been added to main dataset.
+Code calculates the similarity in plant species between different habitats within the grounds. *Should* work on anymore

-#### 04_SensitivityAnalysis.R
+#### SensitivityAnalysis.R
 Code to run the sensitivity analysis that investigated how the overall biodiversity value might change due to uncertainty around the model coefficients.

-#### /Functions
-All functions that the above R code used.
-Loaded within the scripts.

-### PlantsDatabase/Scripts
+### data/
-Analysis relating to the Wildlife Garden's database on plant species.
-Will need original data (not provided here) to run.
-Not written to be run by

-#### 01_main.R
-Code would need to be adapted to run on other machines (sorry).
-Would also require the Wildlife Garden database (available elsewhere).
-Code calculates the similarlity in plant species between different habitats within the grounds.
+All data used in the analysis.
+Also include bibliography for papers used in the analysis.

 ### Latex/
 Main latex files for the write up and submission to PeerJ.